civol/HDLRuby/README.md

 ---

 The code describing a `dff` given above is not much different from its equivalent in other HDL.
-However, HDLRuby::High provides several features for achieving a higher productivity when describing hardware.
+However, HDLRuby provides several features for achieving a higher productivity when describing hardware.
 We will now describe a few of them.